Skip to content

 A6 | Tombstone Remove (-)

-Claim: delete is auditable and irreversible at read-time.
+Deletion is auditable and irreversible at read time through tombstones.

 ts